 European Environment Agency in Copenhagen

-Although in most cases Switzerland has its own standards for environmental protection, industry closely monitors the norms applicable to products in the EU.
+Although in most cases Switzerland has its own standards for environmental protection, the Swiss industry closely monitors the norms applicable to products in the EU.
 Moreover, it is in Switzerland’s interests to exchange comparable data on the state of the environment with its neighbours.
 This is what led Switzerland to sign an agreement with the EU in 2004 regulating its participation in the European Environment Agency.
 Based in Copenhagen, this agency collects and analyses data on the state of the environment in Europe.